 PJ Library shares Jewish Culture and values through selected children’s books.
 Behrman House approached us to take their existing book design and adapt it to PJ Library’s specifications.
 The charity requires changes to the front cover (PJ Library logo), back cover (in this case, partner information) and the inside flaps of a book jacket.
 For the interior, we redesigned the title page to include PJ Library’s “This Book Belongs to” bookplate graphic.

 Group together similar titles and create a boxed set.
 The book covers can be redesigned to have common design elements, but that’s not necessary.
-Designers take the books elements, such as cover type treatment and art, and leverage interior art to adapt the book’s branding to shape of the box.
+Book designers take the books elements, such as cover type treatment and art, and leverage interior art to adapt the book’s branding to shape of the box.
 Boxed sets aimed at children must be reviewed for safety.

 For this set, illustrations by Tedd Arnold were repurposed for a set of books with educational value based on his popular character and the existing branding for the books series.
 Neustudio adapted the interior layouts for Scholastic by picking up art form a range of titles and making new designs for both the storybooks and the workbooks.
 We created an appealing box that fit the manufacturer’s requirements using the illustrations and typography from the books.